cahillathehun/Final_Year_Project/docs/proposal/proposal.md

 > Describe the general area covered by the project.

 This will be a JavaScript project using Websockets and WebGL graphics to create a game with the aim of flocking objects away from your world and into another players.
+At the end of a timer the play with more animals on their screen loses.
+We plan to add more game mechanics but the project in it's simplest form will include at least this aspect.

 The aim of this project is to create a real time multi-user environment as well as to implement a Boids algorithm.